adrienmialland/ViSAR/README.md

 ## How to Run

-- Update `./config/config.yaml` for the desired configuration.
+- Update the `./config/config.yaml` file for the desired configuration.

 - Run ViSAR: